Last updated on July 13th, 2022 at 01:44 pm

 I was raw material, untransformed.
 Let’s just say I was the chrysalis, becoming the butterfly.

 For me, the “Eat” part was becoming a vegetarian and altering my diet.
-The “Pray” part was embracing Buddhism, yoga, and a daily meditation practice.
+The “Pray” part was embracing Buddhism, yoga, and daily meditation practice.
 The “Love” part for me, so far, was simply learning to love myself.
 The great love story of my life will grow out of that.

 This is how I Lived my Eat, Pray, Love Journey: